cfengine/documentation/web-ui/federated-reporting.markdown

 * Download the new version from the [Enterprise Downloads Page][enterprise software download page]
 * Export any items from Mission Portal you wish to migrate
-* Stop all cfengine services on the superhub
+* Stop all CFEngine services on the superhub

    ```console
    # systemctl stop cfengine3
    ```

-* Uninstall cfengine hub
+* Uninstall CFEngine hub

    ```console
    # rpm -e cfengine-nova-hub